99sbr/fastapi-template/README.md

     - `.env:` Most important file for your api and contains global configs.
 Acoid using application/variable level configs here.
     - `application:`  It contains all your api related codes and test modules.
 I prefer keeping application folder at global.
     - `logs`: Logs is self-explanatory.
 FYI it will not contain any configuration information, just raw logs.
 Feel free to move according to your comfort but not inside the application folder.
-    - `models:` As a part of Machine-Learning/ Deep-Learning app you might need to add model files here or if you have huge files on cloud add symliks if possibles.
+    - `models:` As a part of Machine-Learning/ Deep-Learning app you might need to add model files here or if you have huge files on cloud add symlinks if possibles.
     - `resources:` To store any documentation, application related csv/txt/img files etc.
     - `settings:` Logger/DataBase/Model global settings files in yaml/json format.